Course Criteria & Guidance

 - Regardless of the course level, courses will be consistent with the Common Core Standards for Mathematical Practice [PDF] for high school.
 Appendix A of the Common Core State Standards in Mathematics [PDF] offers a starting point for developing courses that align with these standards.

-- Courses will also recognize the hierarchical nature of mathematics, and advanced courses (referenced in #3 below) should demonstrate growth in depth and complexity, both in mathematical maturity as well as in topical organization.
+- Courses will also recognize the hierarchical nature of mathematics, and advanced courses should demonstrate growth in depth and complexity, both in mathematical maturity as well as in topical organization.

-- Such courses may incorporate math in an applied form in conjunction with science or career technical education.
+- Such courses may consist of pure mathematics or incorporate math in an applied form in conjunction with science or career technical education.
 They must deepen students’ understanding of mathematics by incorporating the depth described in the ICAS Statement on Competencies in Mathematics Expected of Entering College Students [PDF].

 - A course covering only trigonometry, for example, would fulfill only half a year, but a single course covering trigonometry with significant integration of other advanced math content related to pre-calculus could fulfill one year of the requirement.